 The actual season’s greeting!
 How to wish your customers a happy holiday in your cards.

-Still unsure how to actually wish your customers a happy holiday once you’ve addressed the abnormality of 2020?
+Still unsure how to actually wish your customers a happy holiday once you’ve addressed the not-so-great circumstances of 2021?
 We got you.
-Here are some short tidbits to get your thinking wheels moving on what to write in your messaging.
+Here are some short tidbits to get your thinking wheels moving on what to write in your message.

 Remember to add your personal touch to these holiday messages.